saul-jb/blockstack-sso/README.md

 ### Check if the decentralised blockstack app is running
-The dappLoaded method checks if the decentralised blockstack application is running by fetching an image from it (to get around cross-domain requests).<br />
+The dappLoaded method checks if the decentralised blockstack application is running by fetching an image from it (to get around cross-origin and mixed-content limitations).<br />
 <br />
 ```JS
 /**